Vaccination in the Time of COVID-19: Overcoming the

 HOW TO EARN CREDIT

-Participants must 1) read the learning objectives and faculty disclosures; 2) attend and participate in the live webinar; and 3) complete the evaluation form directly after the event with a maximum of within 60 days of attending the live session.
+Participants must 1) read the learning objectives and faculty disclosures; 2) view the educational activity in its entirety; and 3) complete the posttest and evaluation form directly after the activity within a maximum of 60 days of participating in the activity.
 To answer the questions, click on your selected choice for each answer then proceed to the next question.
+Once completed, click on the Grade Exam button at the bottom of the page.
+Your posttest will automatically be graded.
+If you successfully complete the posttest (score of 70% or higher), your statement of participation will be made available immediately.
+Click on the View Statement of Participation link and print the statement for your records.
+If you receive a score lower than 70%, you will receive a message notifying you that you did not pass the posttest.
+You will have 2 opportunities to pass the posttest.
 To receive Credit, you must provide your date of birth and NABP number.
 All Credit information will be uploaded into CPE monitor within 30 days.

 The goal of this educational activity is to educate pharmacists about the importance of reversing declining vaccination rates for vaccine-preventable diseases during the ongoing COVID-19 pandemic.